-Updated!
-Here’s a column I wrote during Paralympic sprinter Oscar Pistorius’ trial for the murder of girlfriend Reeva Steenkamp in 2014.
+Updated in 2016!
+I wrote the column below during Paralympic sprinter Oscar Pistorius’ trial for the murder of girlfriend Reeva Steenkamp in 2014.
 Judge Thokozile Masipa first found him guilty of culpable homicide.
 The Appeal Court overturned that verdict in 2015 and found him guilty of murder.
 In 2016, he was back in prison serving a six-year jail sentence for murder.

 Pistorius always admitted firing the four shots that ended Reeva’s life behind a locked toilet door in his luxury Pretoria East home.
 Therefore, this trial was never really a ‘whodunnit’.
 It was always more of a ‘whydunit’.
 Here, I reveal a different ‘whodunnit’ altogether: